Liquid-Reply/technical-challenge-wp3/README.md

 ## Architecture

 ### Current state
+check subnets;
+check LB type;
+add ingress controller;
+public hosted zone

 ![Keycloak Architecture](/assets/Architecture.png)

 The architecture is based on Azure Kubernetes Service (AKS) where the compute nodes are spread across availability zones.
-This allows Keycloak to be deployed in a high availability setup.
+This allows Keycloak to be easily deployed in a high availability setup.
 Access to Keycloak is facilitated via a load balancer.

 Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak.